-The council has agreed three schemes to support businesses affected by the revaluation and who have experienced increases in their rates bills for 2017/18 when compared to 2016/17.
+The council has agreed three schemes to support businesses affected by the revaluation and who have experienced increases in their rates bills for 2017/18 and 2018/19 when compared to the previous year’s charge.

-- 1. Revaluation Support - if your 2017/18 rates bills has increased due to the revaluation and the increase is more than a specified percentage then you may be entitled to a discount - see below for full details or download application form
+- 1. Revaluation Support - if your 2017/18 and/or 2018/19 rates bills has increased due to the revaluation and the increase is more than a specified percentage then you may be entitled to a discount - see below for full details or download the application form

 - 2. Supporting Small Businesses - if due to the revaluation you have suffered an increase in your bill due to loss in small businesses rates relief then you may be entitled to help - see below for details.
 This relief will be automatically applied to your account, however if you think you qualify and relief is not shown on your bill please contact the Business Rates team

 1. Revaluation support

 The government has provided funding for councils to design their own scheme whereby they can consider awarding a discount to businesses facing increases in their bills in 2017/18 when compared to 2016/17 and the increase is due to the 2017 revaluation.
 Relief will be available under this scheme until 2020/21.
 Full details of the scheme for 2017/18 and 2018/19 are provided below:

-The Revaluation Support Rate Relief Scheme applies for the year 1 April 2017 to 31 March 2018 and 1 April2018 to 31 March 2019.
+The Revaluation Support Rate Relief Scheme applies for the years 1 April 2017 to 31 March 2018 and 1 April2018 to 31 March 2019.
 The scheme for years beyond 1 April 2019 have still to be agreed by the council.
 Under the scheme relief will only be provided where a qualifying ratepayer’s bill has increased due to the 2017 revaluation.
 The property must be entered in the Rating List and be situated in the area of the London Borough of Brent.

 - The ratepayer is liable for business rates in respect of six or more properties in the U.K.